-Mitigation Measures Timing and Methods Responsible Parties or the lower-cost visitor-serving hotel, whichever is ready for operation first.
-At no point shall the project proponent operate one or both prior to the trunk sewer main being upsized.
-MM-C-UTIL-1: Prepare a Waste Management Plan.
-Prior to issuance of the construction permits, the project proponent shall prepare a waste management plan and submit the plan to the City's Environmental Services Department for approval.
-The plan shall address the demolition, construction, and operation phases of the proposed project as applicable, and shall include the following.
-1. A timeline for each of the main phases of the proposed plan and near-term improvements (construction and operation).
-2. Tons of waste anticipated to be generated (construction and operation).
-3. Type of waste to be generated (construction and operation).
+Mit igation Measures Timing and Methods Responsible Parties or t ope bot he lower-cost visitor-serving hotel, whichever is ready for eration first.
+At no point shall the project proponent operate one or h prior to the trunk sewer main being upsized.
+MM issu pre I-C-UTIL-1: Prepare a Waste Management Plan.
+Prior to nance of the construction permits, the project proponent shall pare a waste management plan and submit the plan to the City's Timing: Prior to issuance of construction permits, during project construction, during project operation Implementation: Project Proponent Env ado pro rironmental Services Department for approval.
+The plan shall lress the demolition, construction, and operation phases of the posed project as applicable, and shall include the following.
+Method: Prepare and implement a Waste Management Plan Monitoring and Reporting: Project Proponent 1.
+2 A timeline for each of the main phases of the proposed plan and near-term improvements (construction and operation).
+Tons of waste anticipated to be generated (construction and Verification: District, City of San Diego (approval of the 2. operation). planj 3.
 4. Description of how the proposed project will reduce the generation of construction and demolition (C&D) debris.
-5. Description of how C&D material will be reused on site.
-6. The name and location of recycling, reuse, and landfill facilities where recyclables and waste will be taken if not reused on site.
-7. Description of how the C&D waste will be separated if a mixed C&D facility is not used for recycling.
+5. 6.
+Description of how C&D material will be reused on site.
+The name and location of recycling, reuse, and landfill facilities where recyclables and waste will be taken if not reused on site 7.
+Description of how the C&D waste will be separated if a mixed C&D facility is not used for recycling.
 8. Description of how the waste reduction and recycling goals will be communicated to subcontractors.
-9. Description of how a "buy recycled" program for green Timing: Prior to issuance of construction permits, during project construction, during project operation Method: Prepare and implement a Waste Management Plan Implementation: Project Proponent Monitoring and Reporting: Project Proponent Verification: District, City of San Diego (approval of the plan) construction products will be incorporated into the proposed project.
-10. Description of any ISO or other certification, if any.
+9. Description of how a "buy recycled" program for green construction products will be incorporated into the proposed 10.
+Description of any ISO or other certification, if any.